Transfer Student Advising

 - Important information about the academic calendar, transfer orientation, and billing, etc.

-Questions about the initial registration appointment should be directed to the Office of Academic Affairs.
+Questions about the initial registration appointment should be directed to the Center for Academic Advising and Support Services.

 Prior to the start of the start of the semester, you will be invited to attend an orientation designed to: